VALHALLA series glossary

 Vanaheim: The homeland of the Vanir twins, Freya and Freyr, and their kin.

 Vanir: an alliance of many races of nature spirits.
-In the Valhalla series, the Vanir correspond to the Tuatha de Danann of Celtic Lore.
+In the Rune Witch series, the Vanir correspond to the Tuatha de Danann of Celtic Lore.

 Viking: … Also the mascot of Portland State University, in Portland, Oregon.
-(The author swears that she began writing Valhalla — set in Portland — having no idea about this coincidence.)
+(The author swears that she began writing this series — set in Portland — having no idea about this coincidence.)

 Warg: the family of wolf-like beings that includes Managarm and Loki’s son, Fenrir.
 Some wargs have the ability to shapeshift.